OpenSees/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/Concrete02.rst

 Concrete02 Material -- Linear Tension Softening
 ^^^^^^^^^^^^^^^^^^

-This command is used to construct a uniaxial concrete material as described in [Yassin1994]_
+This command is used to construct a uniaxial concrete material as described in [Yassin1994]_ paper.

 .. function:: uniaxialMaterial Concrete02 $matTag $fpc $epsc0 $fpcu $epsU $lambda $ft $Ets

 .. csv-table::